Welcome back to Chez WMM.

 We do not love our potrack or light, but are keeping our eye out for the right one.
 We will know it when we see it!

 Beloved double oven!
 All of the upper cupboards have bottlegreen glass knobs that I picked up for an amazing price at Lee Valley.
-Visit their website here - you will thank me later!
+Visit their website

 To the right of the sink are more cupboards: